 Unregulated contaminants are substances for which USEPA has not established drinking water standards.
-USEPA requires public water systems to monitor these substances in order to determine where certain substances occur and whether the USEPA needs to regulate those substances in the future.
+The purpose of unregulated contaminant monitoring is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 Between December 2018 and September 2019, Cleveland Water participated in the fourth round of the Unregulated Contaminant Monitoring Rule (UCMR4).
-Contaminants in the below table were detected during UCMR4.
-Additional contaminants were monitored and not detected.
-For additional information on UCMR4 results, please call the Cleveland Water Quality line at 216-664-2639.
+For a copy of these results, please contact the Water Quality Line at 216.664.2639.

 More information about UCMR monitoring requirements can be found on the USEPA website: epa.gov/dwucmr